High School Graduation Requirements

 We recommend you keep a portfolio throughout your child's high school years.
-Many colleges and universities require applicants who completed a home school program or graduated from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.
-The acceptance of diplomas and transcripts from private schools is subject to the requirements of the receiving educational institution or employer.
+Many colleges and universities require applicants who complete a home school program or graduate from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.
+Note that the acceptance of diplomas and transcripts from private schools is subject to the requirements of the receiving institution.

 Florida public schools have specific high school course credit and assessment requirements.
 It is important that you are aware of the public high school graduation requirements should your child enter or return to a Florida public school.
 Please visit the Florida Department of Education for information about public high school graduation requirements.
 Graduation requirements are also outlined in Florida Statute 1003.4282.